-Our events are currently being offered online due to the ongoing pandemic.
+We are currently planning events for the 2022-23 season, please return in the coming weeks for updated information.
 If you have questions or would like to receive information about events via email please contact us at firstname.lastname@example.org.
 Stay safe and well.

 The Job Archetype: Encounter with the Self (Online Presentation)